Skip to Main Content

 Making these contributions as early as possible will also ensure the money has longer to grow, which can yield larger returns to last you longer into retirement.

 Each company has its own rules and limitations when it comes to plan matches.
-Some might require you to work at the company for a certain amount of time before they begin to match your contributions, sometimes a year or two.
+Some require you to work at the company for a certain amount of time before they begin to match your contributions, sometimes a year or two.
 This is called a “vesting period.”
 It’s important to check with your employer to see what their specific plan regulations are.

-3. Invest spare money
+2. Invest spare money

 Contributions to traditional IRAs are taxed similarly to traditional 401(k)s — money goes in pre-tax, grows tax-deferred, and is taxed on the back end during distributions.
 In contrast, Roth IRA money goes in after-tax, grows tax-free, and is taken out tax-free in retirement.

-4. Consider toggling accounts during distributions
+3. Consider toggling accounts during distributions

-Instead of drawing on both at the same time, consider alternating withdrawals from each account.
-By withdrawing from only the Roth IRA in one month and then the traditional 401(k) in the other, you can reduce the amount of taxable income you draw from the 401(k), reducing your taxable income.
+The 401(k) withdrawals will be taxed as ordinary income, but the Roth can be withdrawn tax-free.
+By withdrawing from only the Roth IRA in one month and then the traditional 401(k) in the other, you can reduce your taxable income overall.

 By paying lower taxes, you’ll keep more money in your accounts working for you.

-5. Invest with income in mind
+4. Invest with income in mind

 After you’ve locked in your retirement plan contributions, it’s a good idea to invest in income-producing investments.